1. What is Recycle More Recycle Right?

 - Glass is made into new glass bottles or used in asphalt paving or other construction projects.

 To achieve the most cost effective method of collection, the same type of truck used to collect trash is also used to collect recycling.
 These trucks have the ability to compact the material that is placed in them which in turn allows them to collect from more homes in one trip.
 Recycling is collected by two different trucks: one for paper, plastic, metal and glass and one for yard waste.
 These recycling trucks are clearly marked with recycling symbols.
 None of the three materials (recycling, yard waste, and trash) should be mixed together.
 If you see a contractor putting materials in the same truck, please call (410) 222-6100 immediately.

 No, you are not required to wash or rinse your recyclables.
 Some customers find that animals are not as likely to get into the recycling container if the items are rinsed well.
 You may also leave the labels and lids on your containers.

 Yes.
 We accept all types of boxes, including pizza boxes.
 Please be sure to remove all food scraps from the boxes before placing them in your recycling container.
 Grease-stained cardboard can still be recycled.

 Yes, there are many ways your business can recycle.
 If you would like to start a recycling program or expand an existing program, contact the Recycling Division at (410) 222-7951.
 A Recycling Specialist will visit your business to show you how to Recycle.
 More.
 Often. and provide information on available resources and collection options.

 Yes.
 The recycling program for all Anne Arundel County Public Schools allows them to collect paper, plastic, metal and glass recyclables.
 Contact your school administrator to find out the specific details of the program.
 You can also visit the Board of Education’s website

-- 15. Can I recycle if I live in a condominium or apartment building?Yes.
+Yes.
 In 2012, the Maryland General Assembly passed House Bill 1, Environment-Recycling-Apartment Buildings and Condominiums.
 The law took effect on October 1, 2012, and requires property owners or managers of apartment buildings and councils of unit owners of condominiums with ten or more units to provide separate collection of recyclable materials by October 1, 2014.

 Contact your property manager for details about the program in your community.
 If your community does not have a recycling program implemented yet, they should contact the Recycling and Waste Reduction Division at (410) 222-7951.
 A Recycling Specialist can provide information on available resources and collection options.
 In addition, Anne Arundel County residents are able to drop-off recycling at any of our Recycling Centers.
 Click here to find a location nearest you.